-With a few exceptions, all citizens of countries outside of the European Union (EU), European Economic Area (EEA) and Switzerland are required to pay application and tuition fees for education at the undergraduate and advanced level.
+With a few exceptions, all citizens of countries outside of the European Union (EU), European Economic Area (EEA) and Switzerland are required to pay tuition fees for education at Umeå University at the undergraduate and advanced level.

 Exemptions from application and tuition fees

-Applicants are NOT required to pay application and tuition fees if they are one of the following below:
+Applicants are NOT required to pay any fees if they are:

-- Exchange Students - Students attending as part of an exchange agreement are not required to pay fees
+- Exchange Students - Students attending Umeå University as part of an exchange agreement

 Application fee for non-EU/EEA students

-Students with citizenship in a country outside the European Union (EU), European Economic Area (EEA) and Switzerland will be required to pay a one-time SEK 900 (Swedish kronor) application fee.
-The application fee will cover the costs associated with the processing of an application.
+Students with citizenship in a country outside the EU/ EEA, or Switzerland, will be required to pay a one-time 900 SEK application fee.

 Tuition levels vary depending on subject

 The specific tuition fee levels vary depending on the course and programme.